RebekkaMa/rs2fol/README.md

 3. negates the consequence FOL formula
 4. combines the consequence FOL formula and the RDF surface FOL formula
 5. starts a Vampire process and passes the result of step 4 for satisfiability checking
-6. receives the output of the Vampire process and returns its result
+6. receives the output of the Vampire process and returns its result (unsat or sat)
+   - **unsat** -> the entered consequence is indeed a consequence of the RDF surface
+   - **sat** -> the entered consequence is not a consequence of the RDF surface

 ### transform-qa